Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Analysis

-We first compare our GET with unified, block-level and atom-level representations, then we conduct ablation study by removing the following modules: the layer normalization (w/o LN); the equivariant normalization on coordinates in the LN (w/o equivLN); the equivariant feed-forward network (w/o FFN); both LN and FFN (w/o LN \& FFN).
+We conduct ablation study by removing the following modules: the layer normalization (w/o LN); the equivariant normalization on coordinates in the LN (w/o equivLN); the reflection of rescaling information in hidden features in Eq.~\ref{eq:inj} (w/o EmbedScale); the equivariant feed-forward network (w/o FFN); both LN and FFN (w/o LN \& FFN).
 The results are presented in Table~\ref{tab:ablation}.

-We observe that GET with unified representation consistently surpasses GET with single-level representations, which again confirms the superiority of the unified bilevel representation, especially for tasks concerning molecules with well-defined hierarchies.
-The ablations of the modules reveal following regularities: (1) Removing either the entire layer normalization or only the equivariant normalization on coordinates introduces instability in training, which not only leads to higher variance across different experiments, but also induces adverse impacts in some tasks like PPA; (2) The removal of the equivariant feed-forword module incurs detriment to the overall performance, indicating the necessity of the FFN to encourage intra-block geometrical communications between atoms.
+The ablations of the modules reveal following regularities: (1) Removing either the entire layer normalization or only the equivariant normalization on coordinates introduces instability in training, which not only leads to higher variance across different experiments, but also induces adverse impacts in some tasks like PPA; (2) Not reflecting the rescaling information in the hidden features has an adverse effect on the performance as the scale of the coordinates also carries essential information for learning the interaction physics; (3) The removal of the equivariant feed-forword module incurs detriment to the overall performance, indicating the necessity of the FFN to encourage intra-block geometrical communications between atoms.
+We additionally include analysis on attention in Appendix~\ref{app:att}.
+Further sensitivities on hidden size, number of layers, and K-nearest neighbors are included in Appendix~\ref{app:sen_width_depth} and~\ref{app:sen_kneighbors}.